One can hear the shape of ellipses of small eccentricity: Introduction

 \subsection{Previous positive results}

 To our knowledge, the results of this paper give the first `universal inverse spectral result' for any class of domains other than the circle.
 The result says that ellipses in a specific family (`almost circular') are determined by their spectra among all smooth domains without any further assumptions.
 In fact, there do not even exist prior `local spectral determination' results, which would say that an ellipse (or any other domain) is determined by its spectrum among domains which lie in a sufficiently small $C^k$ neighborhood of the ellipse.
 The only prior positive result specific to the inverse Laplace spectral problem for ellipses is \cite{HeZeE} (see also \cite{PT3} for ellipsoids), which says that ellipses are infinitesimally spectrally rigid among $C^{\infty}$ domains with the same left-right and up-down symmetries.
 The progress in that article is to allow competing domains to be $C^{\infty}$ and not real-analytic.
 To be precise, the rigidity result proved that any Dirichlet/Neumann isospectral deformation had to be `flat', i.e. all of its variational derivatives vanish.
-These results were generalized to all Robin boundary conditions in \cite{Vig}.
+These results were generalized to all Robin boundary conditions in \cite{Vig1}.

-The most general prior positive inverse results were that of \cite{Ze}, where it is proved that a generic real analytic plane domain with one up-down symmetry is determined by its Dirichlet (or Neumann) spectrum among other such domains, and that of \cite{DKW}, where a generic nearly circular domain with one reflection symmetry is shown to be spectrally rigid in the same class of domains.
+The most general prior positive inverse results were that of \cite{Ze}, where it is proved that a generic real analytic plane domain with one up-down symmetry is determined by its Dirichlet (or Neumann) spectrum among other such domains, and that of \cite{DKW}, where a generic nearly circular domain with one reflection symmetry is shown to be Laplace spectrally rigid in the same class of domains.
+In \cite{DKW}, the genericity was needed in drawing a conclusion on the Laplace spectral rigidity from the length spectral rigidity.
 The results of the present article, by comparison, do not make any symmetry assumptions and allow the competing domains to be general $C^{\infty}$ domains.
 There also exists a sequence of results of Popov-Topalov \cite{PT1, PT2,PT3} using the KAM structure of convex smooth plane domains to deduce spectral rigidity results for Liouville billiards (including ellipses) with two commuting reflection symmetries, and for analytic domains that are sufficiently close to an ellipse and possess the two reflection symmetries of the ellipse.

 Prior inverse results for other classes of plane domains are surveyed in \cite{Z, DaHe, Z14}, with an emphasis on positive results.
 Negative results, such as the construction of isospectral polygonal domains of \cite{GWW}, are surveyed in \cite{Go}.